dream-num/Luckysheet/docs/guide/sheet.md

 - default：[]
 - usage： The original cell data set is a set containing `{r:0,c:0,v:{m:"value",v:"value",ct: {fa: "General", t: "g"}} }`The one-dimensional array of format cell information is only used during initialization.

-    `r` represents the row, `c` represents the column, and `v` represents the value of the cell. value could be char, number, or object
+    `r` represents the row, `c` represents the column, and `v` represents the value of the cell. value could be string, number, or object

     The luckysheet creates a sheet data based on the number of `options.data[i].row` and  `options.data[i].column`, then uses `data[r][c]=v` to fullfill tables.
 Empty data cells are represented as null.

-    After initializing the table with celldata,the data is converted to the field [data] (#data)in the luckyshetfile such as `luckysheetfile[i].data`. `data` stores the following update data and celldata will no longer be used.
+    After initializing the table with celldata,the data is converted to the field [data](#data)in the luckyshetfile such as `luckysheetfile[i].data`. `data` stores the following update data and celldata will no longer be used.

 - example：
     ```js